Preloader

 How do you know you have it?

-Often, you don’t .
-Until it gets serious.
+Often, you don’t, until it becomes serious.

-Many people have early-stage ALD and don’t know it.
-You might feel totally normal even if your liver is under stress.
-But there are signs to watch for:
+Many people have early-stage liver disease and don’t know it.
+You can feel completely normal, even while your liver is under stress.

 • Ongoing fatigue